-In addition to the smoking and other tobacco use status questions, we asked self-respondents various questions depending on their smoking/tobacco use status.
-SEE details for Questionnaire Sections B-K in ATTACHMENT 1- ABSTRACT.
+In addition to the smoking and other tobacco use status questions, self-respondents were asked various questions depending on their smoking/tobacco use status.
+See details for Questionnaire Sections B-K in ATTACHMENT 1- ABSTRACT.

 Special Administrative Items

 We also collected some special questions, such as type of interview [self (full) interview, proxy interview], the language in which the interview was conducted, the survey method (telephone vs. personal-visit interviews), Computer Assisted Telephone Interviewing (CATI) vs. Computer Assisted Personal Interviewing (CAPI), and the date of the interview.